AllenCellModeling/pytorch_integrated_cell/README.md

 - All commands listed below assume the bash shell.

 ### **Installation method (A) In Existing Workspace**
-(OPTIONAL) Make a fresh conda repo.
+(Optional) Make a fresh conda repo.
 (This will mess up some libraries if inside a some of Nvidia's Docker images)
 ```shell
 conda create --name pytorch_integrated_cell python=3.7
 conda activate pytorch_integrated_cell